tannerpace/EasyApi/README.md

 # Node.js + Prisma + MySQL Project Setup Script

 This script is a bash script used to automatically generate a new project using Node.js, Prisma ORM, and MySQL database.
 The script includes necessary configurations for TypeScript, Prettier, and ESLint.
 It also generates a basic user authentication mechanism with hashed passwords.
+This makes it easier to get started, and you can change to RDS / Plant Scale later

 The script does the following in order: